15.7 Safeguarding children who are absent from education

 Reduced timetables

-The DfE guidance School attendance guidance (publishing.service.gov.uk) sets out that as a rule pupils should not be placed on reduced timetables as all pupils of compulsory school age are entitled to a full-time education.
-A reduced timetable means that the number of hours spent in education are reduced for a time limited period of no more than six weeks.
-It is unlawful to impose a reduced timetable without parent/carer consent, this includes the social worker for Looked After Children.
+The DfE guidance 'Working Togther to improve school attendance' sets out that as a rule pupils should not be placed on reduced timetables as all pupils of compulsory school age are entitled to a full-time education.
+A reduced timetable means that the number of hours spent in education are reduced for a time limited period.
+A part-time timetable must only be in place for the shortest time necessary and not be treated as a long-term solution It is unlawful to impose a reduced timetable without parent/carer consent, this includes the social worker for Looked After Children.

 There are risks associated with reduced timetables and these risks increase significantly over time, which is why a part-time timetable must not be treated as a long-term solution and should only be in place for a maximum of 6 weeks.